aesthetic-suite/framework/docs/unified/properties.md

 # Properties

-Standard structure for defining properties.
+Standard structure for defining ruleset properties.

 - Camel case property names (including vendor prefixes).
-- Units can be written as literal numbers.
+- Units that default to `px` can be written as literal numbers.

 ```javascript
 {